 Alright, now everything is curling except the front!
 It should look a little something like this…

-I go from back to front here, I usually have two sections on each side that need curled… This little pain-in-the-ass section right in front of my ear that is usually messed up from being tucked behind my ears.
+I go from back to front here, I usually have two sections on each side that need curled… This little pain-in-the-ass section right in front of my ear is usually messed up from being tucked behind my ears.

 It’s kind of wide and hard to curl, but I make sure to wrap it 2-3 times.
 When it comes to the top layer, I wrap the curls two to three times, depending on the length.
 If my layers have been cut recently, usually just twice.
 But I try to still wrap the pieces in the back a solid three times.
 You don’t want your curls starting too high though, so only wrap twice if your strands are shorter on the top layer!